 Backyard beekeeping has become increasingly prolific in Central Texas.
 The new ordinance, created with the assistance locally-owned Round Rock Honey, closely mirrors the City of Austin’s beekeeping ordinance and establishes guidelines for responsible beekeeping while giving Animal Control the ability to enforce City rules.

 Although trap, neuter and return programs have operated within Round Rock city limits for more than 10 years, no ordinances currently exist to regulate these programs to ensure they meet the original goals set by City Council at that time.
 The ordinance follows similar guidelines agreed upon between City Council and colony managers a decade ago, and focuses on giving all citizens the ability to participate in this important program while giving homeowners the freedom to protect their private property from cats in their neighborhood.

-Under the proposed ordinance, it would be unlawful for any person to use a metal chain to tie or stake an animal.
+It is now unlawful for any person to use a metal chain to tie or stake an animal.

 Williamson County Regional Animal Shelter

 Outlines authority of Williamson County Regional Animal Shelter’s board of directors to set rules and regulations regarding the shelter.